Balog de Manko Bük: Aladár Balog de Mankobük

-Dr. Pál Balogh de Mankobük
+Pál Balogh de Mankobük

-Dr. Mankóbüki Balogh Pál (i.e. Paul) was born on 25 January 1890 in Transylvania, Kingdom of Hungary.
+Mankóbüki Balogh Pál (i.e. Paul) was born on 25 January 1890 in Transylvania, Kingdom of Hungary.

 He obtained his degree in political science in Budapest and joined the financial clerk from 1924 to 1934.
 In 1934 he joined the Ministry of Defence, where he addressed issues such as care for war orphans, child protection and social security.

 In 1945 he transferred to the Ministry of Social Welfare where he was head of the military care management department and 1946 became deputy head of the same department.

 At the same time he actively participated in the resistance movement known as the Magyar Közösség, a secret organization operating along the lines of the Freemason movement, but with a strong Hungarian nationalist character.
 Their goal was to get their members into influential positions in the state administration and economical sphere.

 He worked at the Ministry until his retirement in 1949.
 He remained active in the private sector working for Insurance companies such as the French insurance company at the Fonciére-palota in the Andrássy avenue and at the State Insurance Company.

 In the summer of 1951 the leadership of the then communist Hungarian People's Republic decided to deport the so-called "undesired persons" (former high-ranking civil servants, soldiers, landowners) from Budapest.

 Dr.Pál and his family had their home in Budapest (Zugló district) expropriated and were deported to the village of Gyulaháza, which they could only leave with police permission, under the accusation of "kulak" or "enemy of democracy".